Black Noon

-Black Noon is a 1971 American horror western television film.
+Black Noon is a 1971 American horror Western television film.
 It was written and produced by Andrew J. Fenady and directed by Bernard L. Kowalski.
 The film originally aired on November 5, 1971, as part of CBS's The CBS Friday Night Movies, and was shown repeatedly in 1982.

 Plot

 In the opening scene, we see an orange tabby cat running to a beautiful woman in white, and they watch together as a church burns before them.

-We then move to the desert, where Reverend John Keyes (Roy Thinnes) and his wife Lorna (Lynn Loring) are stranded, and lay dying beside their disabled wagon.
-Three strangers, Caleb (Ray Milland), Joseph (Hank Worden) and Deliverance (Yvette Mimieux) come to their rescue, carrying them to the town of San Lemas.
-The people of San Lemas have suffered a number of recent misfortunes, and see the Reverend as a gift from heaven.
+We then move to the desert, where Reverend John Keyes (Roy Thinnes) and his wife Lorna (Lynn Loring) are stranded, and lie dying beside their disabled wagon.
+Three strangers, Caleb (Ray Milland), Joseph (Hank Worden) and Deliverance (Yvette Mimieux) come to their rescue, carrying them to the town of San Melas.
+The people of San Melas have suffered a number of recent misfortunes, and see the Reverend as a gift from heaven.
 Caleb takes the Keyes into his home, and introduces them to his daughter Deliverance, who is mute, and his friend Joseph.

 Later, while they are discussing the town's problems, a man dressed all in black, Noon, (Henry Silva) arrives, and takes the last of his share of the local goldmine, which has now gone dry.
 He lassos Joseph and tries to drag him, but Keyes grabs the rope and keeps the old man from being killed.
 Despite the fact that there is no gold left, Noon threatens the town that he'll be back.

 They ask the Reverend to preach a sermon that Sunday.
 Their church burned down some time ago, but the arrange an outdoor spot where the town gathers.
 During the sermon, Ethan (Buddy Foster) a boy who had been unable to walk without crutches, is healed.
 While Keyes doesn't take credit, his pride is evident.

 In the night, Keyes dreams he is chased by a man, shirtless and bloodied, with a desperate look on his face.

 The town wants the Reverend to stay, and they begin building a church where he can preach, and offer him a new house and more money than he could make elsewhere.

 Meanwhile, his wife, Lorna, is not recovering from her ordeal in the desert.
 She seems to be getting weaker and weaker.
 We see Deliverance making a candle in the image of Lorna, and the first hints of witchcraft begin.

 While the town is working on the church, Noon returns, and attempts to take Deliverance with him.
 He throws one of his guns to the ground, daring anyone to take him on, but no one does.
 As he walks back to his horse with Deliverance in tow, Keyes picks up the discarded gun and shoots Noon in the back.
 Deliverance speaks her first words in many years as she says "Thank you."